 UT Southwestern Medical Center’s multidisciplinary hemophilia team has the skills and expertise to provide comprehensive care for adults with this bleeding disorder.

-The North Texas Comprehensive Hemophilia Treatment Center at UT Southwestern is the only adult-focused hemophilia treatment center in Texas.
+The North Texas Comprehensive Hemophilia Treatment Center at UT Southwestern is the only adult-focused hemophilia treatment center in North Texas.

 A Team-Based Approach to Expert Hemophilia Care

 Hemophilia is a rare bleeding disorder that affects the blood clotting process.
 It is a sex-linked disease because the gene is on the X chromosome.
 Virtually all hemophilia patients are males with very rare exceptions.